mceme/sentinel/README.md

-# Sibcoin Sentinel
+# Imagecoin Sentinel

 An all-powerful toolset for Sibcoin.

 [![Build Status](https://travis-ci.org/dashpay/sentinel.svg?branch=master)](https://travis-ci.org/dashpay/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Sibcoin V16.1 governance objects and tasks, and for expanded functions in the upcoming Sibcoin V17 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating Imagecoin V16.1 governance objects and tasks, and for expanded functions in the upcoming Imagecoin.

 Sentinel is implemented as a Python application that binds to a local version 16.1 sibcoind instance on each Sibcoin V16.1 Masternode.